 We are also investing enormous sums to extend the school day and school year in many locales.
 But these investments won’t be effective if schools are ovens.

 While the piece is from a few years ago, many schools and districts are still catching up and tackling the air conditioning problem.
-Chicago Public Schools had 61 schools without air conditioning up until this past spring.
+Chicago Public Schools had 61 schools without air conditioning up until spring 2017.
 A comprehensive air conditioning plan put forth by the mayor pledged that all CPS schools would have air conditioning by spring 2017.

 Similar plans have been put into place in other cities such as Baltimore, where millions of dollars have been allocated to ensure classrooms receive AC.
 It is a step in the right direction for many of these districts seeking to create healthy learning environments says Baltimore school official Roxanne Thorn-Lumpkins:

 I have a number of students who have asthma.
 I have staff members who have COPD and other health-related issues.
 This is exciting for them.
 It’s a new day in Baltimore City schools, and we are glad we were able to manipulate our budget in such a way that we are able to give our students exactly what they and their parents need them to have to come to school every day.

 With a warming planet, temperatures are getting hotter and periods of warmth are getting longer.
 It’s in everyone’s best interest to make healthy air quality in classroom’s a priority.
 Our teachers and students deserve the best conditions, no matter where they are or what socioeconomic status they are.